stormasm/spanish/log/mexdaily26.md

 ### 3/1/26

-- No entiendes que el hombre dijo que no salpiquemos el agua, don't you understand the man said not to splash the water
+- No entienden que el hombre dijo que no salpiquemos el agua, don't you understand the man said not to splash the water

 ### 2/28/26